greenvisionmedia/Documentation/docs/Class Naming.md

 We've added the following utility classes we often find ourselves using in our projects.

 `[div-stack]`
-Stack all children of this div
+Stack all children of this div on top of each other.
 ```
 .div-stack {
 	display: grid;